BogdanTheGeek/kiss-json/README.md

 K.I.S.S JSON composer library in C.

 Features:
- - no allocation
+ - No allocation
- - cJSON style
+ - CJSON style
- - small and hackable
+ - Small and hackable
- - custom runtime newline
+ - Custom runtime newline
+ - Handle `null` strings
+ - Custom `null` value for numbers (eg. `-999` will be replaced with `null`)
- - compile time minimisation
+ - Compile time minimisation
- - always produces valid json
+ - Always produces valid json
- - alerts the user if a key was skiped (not enough room in buffer)
+ - Alerts the user if a key was skiped (not enough room in buffer)
  - MIT licence

+Limitations:
+ - Key pointers are not checked
+ - No floating point support (yet)
+ - No arrays of objects (use `for` loop)

 ## Notes:
  - `kiss-json` is not a parser, use [jsmn](https://github.com/zserge/jsmn) for memory efficient parsing